 6. Society for Children (SOCH)

 SOCH (Society for Children) is a non-profit organization founded in 2012.
-SOCH runs with children at various railway stations of Odisha.
+SOCH runs with children at various railway stations in Odisha.
 We aim to rescue those missing and runaway children.
 These children leave their homes due to multiple objects and reach the station.

 Name | Society for Children (SOCH) |